Car Accident Chiropractor in Olympia WA

 What are the Symptoms of Whiplash?

 Whiplash injuries can range from mild to very severe.
 Injuries tend to be more significant when your headrest is positioned too low.
-If the impact was quite severe or the headrest was low there is the possibility that bones are broken or tissue is damaged and it is highly recommended that you see a chiropractor and receive a thorough examination and x-rays.
+If the impact was quite severe or the headrest was low there is the possibility that bones are broken or tissue is damaged.
+It is highly recommended that you see a chiropractor and receive a thorough examination and x-rays.
 Even if the impact seemed mild, you may have whiplash if you are experiencing any of the following symptoms:

 - Neck pain